 But also keep in mind that the shops can usually get quite crowded and there can be long lines in front of the changing rooms.

 Extra tip: Try to avoid weekends when shopping.
 The best time is probably in the mornings during the week when the shops are not yet so crowded.

 Three Kings Parade

-As already mentioned before in this guide, the Three Kings Day takes place on January 6th.
+As mentioned in this guide, the Three Kings Day takes place on January 6.
 The evening before the big day, every year, a big parade takes place that makes all children’s eyes light up.
 But this event is also well worth seeing for adults.

-Every year there are lots of creative vehicles and lots of great costumes, interesting music, and great performances.
-According to tradition, the mayor gives the three kings the keys to the city so that they can bring gifts to every child in the city at night.
+Every year there are many creative vehicles and lots of great costumes, interesting music, and great performances.
+According to tradition, the mayor gives the three kings the keys to the city so they can bring gifts to every child in the city at night.

 Carnival in Sitges

-If you happen to be in Barcelona at the Carnival time (by chance), you shouldn’t miss the Carnival celebrations in Sitges.
-The small town, about 40 minutes by train from Barcelona, has made a name for itself as the region’s colorful LGBT capital.
+If you happen to be in Barcelona at Carnival time (by chance), you shouldn’t miss the Carnival celebrations in Sitges.
+About 40 minutes by train from Barcelona, the small town has made a name for itself as the region’s colorful LGBT capital.
 Its carnival customs are, therefore, no less eventful.